JACoders/OpenJK/README.md

 * To improve the weapon (gun) combat and balance.
 * To add netcode features such as lag compensation for hitscan and projectiles, clientside simulated projectiles, etc.
 * To add a simple admin system, with little potential for abuse.
+* To add support for a race gametype, similar to racesow in warsow or defrag in quake 3, with player isolation, accounts, and persistent highscores.
 * To add other gameplay enhancing features.

 All features will be able to be configured, so that no gameplay changes will interfere with the default JKA settings.